erl987/remoteweatheraccess/README.rst

 Further information
 -------------------

-See the documentation in :file:'./docs/sphinx/source/server.rst'.
+Extensive information about the server configuration can be found in the `server documentation`_.

+.. _server documentation: ./docs/sphinx/source/server.rst